disha91100/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_28_MonitorIdentitySecureScore.md

 6. In contrast to the improvement actions in Microsoft Defender for Cloud and Microsoft Defender XDR, these improvement actions are specific to identity.
 This provides a more focused list of potential actions to your security posture management.
 Any improvement actions initiated from this list will also provide an impact to your overall tenant security posture.

 #### Task 2 - Execute an improvement action

+In this task, you will execute an improvement action by enabling Microsoft Entra ID Identity Protection sign-in risk policies.
+You'll create a new conditional access policy to strengthen identity security, configuring users, resources, and access controls.

 1. To improve one area of the identity security posture, select **Enable Microsoft Entra ID Identity Protection sign-in risk policies (1)**.